antigenomics/trab-pairing-study/README.md

 ## TCR alpha beta pairing preference study

 All analysis and figures used in the manuscript were produced using the Rmd files available in the repository.
+Those files are to be run using [RStudio](rstudio.com) IDE.
+Note that a number of R packages (loaded by calling the `library(.)` function at the beginning of Rmd file) should be installed in order to run these notebooks.

 Data used for the analysis is provided in the `data_dump.zip` archive that should be unzipped to create the `data_dump/` folder.
 After that, Rmd notebooks can be run to reproduce the analysis.